The Best Telescope For Beginners

 If this is your first telescope, it’s important to decide your primary interests before making a final decision.
 Do you want to use the telescope to observe the night sky with your eyes, or to take pictures?

-I’d be willing to bet that most newcomers to this hobby are interested in doing both!
-My thought process about this subject was, “these views are amazing, I need to show somebody!”
-But the truth is, there is nothing like seeing the ‘real thing’ visually through a telescope.
+I’d bet most newcomers to this hobby are interested in doing both!
+My thought process about this subject was, “These views are amazing, I need to show somebody!”
+However, the truth is that there is nothing like seeing the ‘real thing’ visually through a telescope.

 I dare you to invoke the same emotion you get by viewing Saturn under clear viewing conditions and a high-powered eyepiece from a photograph.

-The truth is, I appreciate the wonders of our night sky on another level when viewing them in real-time through the eyepiece.
+I appreciate the wonders of our night sky on another level when viewing them in real time through the eyepiece.
 Astrophotography is just another creative outlet for me to share my interests with others.

 The Dobsonian Reflector